DigitalThieves/vue3-course/salt-merch-store/README.md

 Each color have various amounts of images and if imageIndex is pointing to let's say 3 and you switch to white, which only has two images, you will get an error.
 Fix this by doing:
 1. Add a Watch property and watch the currentColor variable
 2. Upon function execution, reset imgIndex to 0.
+3. Click around and make sure it works

 ### Selectable size and displaying stock
 1. Each color have a collection of sizes.
 Right now the sizes are hardcoded, make them dynamic using v-for directive.